-A storm is brewing on Saturn’s north pole.
+A storm is brewing on Saturn’s north pole, and the Star of Saturn rests within it.

 First discovered by Voyager in the 1980s, the strange hexagon on Saturn’s north pole baffles scientists.
 Nothing like it has been discovered on the other planets in our solar system.
-Considering Saturn’s atmosphere, if NASA were to expect to find such a phenomenon on one of the planets, Saturn would be the last place to look.
+And, it’s been said that with what we know about Saturn’s atmosphere, if NASA were to expect to find such a thing on one of the planets, Saturn would be the last place to look.

 Scientists believe the hexagon is shaped by a wandering jet stream with speeds of 220 mph.
 The white spots within the hexagon are storms, some being active for more than a decade and twice the size of the largest hurricane ever seen on Earth.